kusumakar01/ChatterVerse/README.md

 # ChatterVerse

-ChatterVerse is a Chat Application that ships you to a Whole New Universe of Chatting.
+ChatterVerse is a Chat Application that ships you to a whole new universe of chatting.
 It is a MERN stack based app that stores the user details in an encrypted format in Mongo DB Database and uses Socket.io to provide them a real time communication environment.

 ## Tech Stack